5 Queries

 -

 Selects one or more records and then adds them to another existing table.
-For example, suppose that you acquire some new customers and the information has been stored in a separate table.
-With an append query, you can move the records to your customers table.
+For example, suppose you acquire new customers whose information has been stored in a separate table.
+With an append query, you can move these records to your main customers table.

 - Delete